SamanthaTucker/Project-2/README.md

 - Delete my account If I want to
 - See clearly where to input my items to create a planner for each vacation I want.
 - Save my progress to my home page at any time.
+- Have an option to add my vacation experience as more Travel Notes, almost like a blog.

 **Who Would Use This?**
 - Vacation planners